fredcallaway/BASS/README.md

 - dc.jl defines the directed-cognition stopping rule
 - data.jl loads and preprocesses the experimental data
 - regressions.jl defines the summary statistics used for fitting and sensitivity analysis

+## Previous versions

+The master branch is cleaned up and only contains the files necessary for producing the final results.
+See the pre-clean branch for the full project history.